ChrisSantosLang/redscience/docs/source/usecases.rst

   as well as planning games (like *Chess*), so this approach hedges against the potential for any real-world game to shift in any of these directions.
-If we can limit the shifting of real-world games, then it may be appropriate to use Olympics other than the most comprehensive in the procedures above.
+If we can limit the shifting of real-world games, then it may be appropriate to use Olympics that are not the most comprehensive in the procedures above.